Be Aware of Bullies and Bystanders – Demonstrate Bravery

 So, here is my hope.
-Show bravery in speaking up.
-Show bravery in taking actions to help someone being bullied.
-Show bravery in reporting events that demean others.
+Show bravery by speaking up.
+Show bravery by taking actions to help someone being bullied.
+Show bravery by reporting events that demean others.
 Disagreement doesn’t include emotionally destroying others or calling people names.
 There is strength in finding others who are making the choice to speak up especially for those who may not have their own resources or support.

 I remember a childhood saying.
 ‘Sticks and stones may break my bones but words will never hurt me.’
 Is that true for you?
 That is NOT true for me.
 I have been hurt much deeper by the things people have said to me than the physical pain from athletics, accidents, or actions I have taken.

 Blanchard, Kenneth, and Peale, Norman Vincent.
 The Power of Ethical

 Management.
 New York: Fawcett Crest, 1988.

 Canfield, Jack & Hansen, Mark Victor.
 (1994).
 A Second Helping of Chicken Soup for the Soul.